-D330-001 Value and Importance for Livestock Forage and Wildlife Habitat and Food Book (SF260) A collection of 12 different plant mounts, with 4 classified as high value, four as medium value, and four as low value for livestock forage, wildlife habitat, or wildlife food.
-Value and importance classifications can be found in the Range Judging Handbook and Contest Guide (EC150, Revised July 2024) on pages three through six.
+D330-001 Value and Importance for Livestock Forage and Wildlife Habitat and Food Book (SF260) A collection of 12 different plant mounts, with 4 classified as high value, 4 as medium value, and 4 as low value for livestock forage, wildlife habitat, or wildlife food.
+Value and importance classifications can be found in the Range Judging Handbook and Contest Guide (EC150, Revised July 2009) on pages 3 through 6.
 Plants can consist of any combination of grasses, grass-like plants, forbs, or shrubs.
 Assemble plant mounts in order of high, medium, and low value and importance.
 Label each plant mount with its value and importance classifications for each of the three areas; Livestock Forage, Wildlife Habitat, Wildlife Food.

-D330-002 Life Span Book (SF260) A collection of six perennial plant mounts and six annual plant mounts selected from grasses or forbs.
+D330-002 Life Span Book (SF260) A collection of 6 perennial plant mounts and 6 annual plant mounts selected from grasses or forbs.

-D330-003 Growth Season Book (SF260) A collection of six cool-season grass mounts and six warm-season grass mounts.
-D330-004 Origin Book (SF260) A collection of plant mounts of six native range grasses and six introduced grasses.
+D330-003 Growth Season Book (SF260) A collection of 6 cool-season grass mounts and 6 warm-season grass mounts.
+D330-004 Origin Book (SF260) A collection of plant mounts of 6 native range grasses and 6 introduced grasses.
 Introduced grasses are not from North America and often used to seed pastures.

-D330-005 Major Types of Range Plants Book (SF260) A collection of plant mounts of three grasses, three forbs, three grass-like, and three shrubs.
+D330-005 Major Types of Range Plants Book (SF260) A collection of plant mounts of 3 grasses, 3 forbs, 3 grass-like, and 3 shrubs.

 D330-006 Range Plant Collection Book (SF260) A collection of 12 range plant mounts with something in common (i.e. poisonous to cattle, or historically used as food by Native Americans, or dye plants, or favorite antelope forage, etc.).
-Include a short paragraph at the front of the book which describes what the plants have in common and why you have chosen to collect them.
+Include a short paragraph in the front of the book which describes what the plants have in common and why you have chosen to collect them.

 D330-007 Parts of a Range Plant Poster (SF259) Mount a range plant on a poster board.
-Label the key plant parts useful for ID and correct for that plant species such as root, branch, cotyledon, petiole, midrib, stem, node, leaf, leaflet, spikelet, collar, ligule, sheath, internode, culm, crown, flower, etc..
+Label all the plant parts.
 Include the plant label in the lower right corner, including the scientific and common name of the plant.
-4-H member name and 4-H county on the back of the poster.
+Put your name and 4-H county on the back of the poster.

-D330-008 Special Study Board (SF260) A display of the results of a clipping study, a degree of use study or a range site study, etc. D330-09 Junior Rancher Board (SF260) This exhibit should include a ranch map with a record book or an appropriate educational display on some phase of rangeland or livestock management.
+D330-008 Special Study Board (SF260) A display of the results of a clipping study, a degree of use study or a range site study, etc.

+D330-09 Junior Rancher Board (SF260) This exhibit should include a ranch map with a record book or an appropriate educational display on some phase of rangeland or livestock management.